lokotv2fyn/digitalnotebookproject/README.md

 I ran into the cap of messages on chatgpt 4.
 I tried switching back to 3.5, but 3.5 doesnt really catch my drift, and keeps stopping itself when printing JavaScript, and can't really remember what it was doing, when I ask it to pick it back up.
 Therefore I think I can conclude, that 3.5 does not work for this project.

+### 11/4-2023:

+It would seem that an easter holliday fixed our problems.
+Three prompts in and ChatGPT and I fixed the issue.

+I'm considering how to move on from here, cause I think one of the hardest parts is actually how to explain it to ChatGPT in a logical way, so that I don't confuse it with my prompts.

+I started formulating a prompt for the menu, but realized that I probably have to be able to tell which entries should be shown in the menu, and which not.
+So I made a toggle button indicating if the entry has been read or not.
+Next time I'll be ready to move on to the menu.

+**Total: About 30 minutes**

 ### Heres a [look on how things are going](https://digitalnotebookproject.netlify.app/).

 ### Rough-roadmap:
 - Two different entries; A want-to-read entry, and an already-read entry (also the archived-entries, which are links I don't want in the notebook, but I still wanna know, that I archived them and for what reason - I think.)
 Or just a checkbox, once checked it moves from - wants to read into a category.
 (When an entry is marked 'read' it should automatically put itself into the category in the menu?)
-- Links to read title should change to archived entries when that index is active
+- ~~Links to read title should change to archived entries when that index is active~~
 - ~~Categories~~
 - Search-function
 - Menu with all entries sorted into categories